The technical documentation in a research and development (R&D) tax credit claim should provide a compelling demonstration of the following:

 What is an R&D technical narrative?

 In support of your R&D tax credit claim, you need to provide technical documentation.
 This is sometimes referred to as an R&D technical narrative.
-These terms all refer to the write-ups of your R&D projects, but the exact contents can vary.
+These terms all refer to the write-ups of your R&D projects, which need to include certain specific details listed above.
 Many businesses submitting their first R&D tax claim themselves are keen to see an R&D technical narrative example to make sure it contains all the required information.

 Writing an R&D technical narrative

-R&D technical narrative example: how to include sample projects
+R&D technical narrative example: the need for sample projects

 The case studies need to include R&D examples with sufficient detail for an HMRC inspector to understand how the projects you have undertaken have been assessed, and how they align with the R&D guidelines.
 As far as possible, you should explain your projects in layman’s terms.
 However, be careful to explain the technological complexities you faced in enough detail to support your R&D tax credit claim.